danilodevhub/knowledge-base-service/README.md

 - `POST /knowledge-base/topics` - Create a new topic
 - `PUT /knowledge-base/topics/:id` - Update a topic (creates a new version)
 - `DELETE /knowledge-base/topics/:id` - Delete a topic and all its versions

+### Topic Resources
+- PUT /knowledge-base/topics/:id/resource - Set a resource for a topic (requires admin or editor role)
+- DELETE /knowledge-base/topics/:id/resource - Remove a resource from a topic (requires admin or editor role)

 ### Health Check